 The scope of the N3 contract comprises operations and maintenance, and is 418 kilometres in length.
 The four mainline Toll Plaza’s include Mooi; Tugela; Wilge and De Hoek Plaza’s, with ramp plaza’s at Bergville and Tugela East.

 Tolcon Group has operated this route since 1985.
-In November 1999, N3 Toll Concession (Pty) Ltd (N3TC) entered into a 30-year Toll Road Concession Contract with the South African National Roads Agency Limited (SANRAL) and appointed Tolcon Group to continue as the operator.
+In November 1999, N3 Toll Concession (RF) Proprietary Limited (N3TC) entered into a 30-year Toll Road Concession Contract with the South African National Roads Agency (SOC) Limited (SANRAL) and appointed Tolcon Group to continue as the operator.

 The Operation of the Toll Facilities not only includes the collection of toll but also includes the maintenance of electrical and mechanical works such as lighting, lane signals, standby generators, air conditioning and fresh air supply, uninterrupted power supply, plaza surveillance and security systems, hardware and computer systems, electronic communications between the various toll plazas and general day to day maintenance of the plaza building and lane area.